teachers and the great economic debate

 While the necessity for good teachers is rarely debated, how we go about developing such a talented pool of educators is strongly contested.
 As part of our work, we will convene individuals representing the wide range of perspectives on our education issue, and we want to hear your voice.

 How do we train, retain and support world-class teachers in every classroom to secure NC’s future competitiveness?

-This summer, we heard from students, teachers, PTA members, superintendents, Schools of Education deans, business leaders and more to uncover what it means to be a world-class teacher.
+During the summer of 2014, we heard from students, teachers, PTA members, superintendents, Schools of Education deans, business leaders and more to uncover what it means to be a world-class teacher.
 Through facilitated discussions, we uncovered the challenges that exist to building a world-class teaching workforce.

 Overall, we found that schools across the nation are continuing to struggle with recruiting and retaining high quality teaching talent.
 An inability to recruit strong candidates into the classroom coupled with the inefficiencies of our Schools of Education has left us struggling with a teacher quality gap.
 Through these discussions, we learned that many North Carolinians do not understand what role the teacher plays in our state and local economies.
 This includes an inability to tie education to future workforce development.

 Click here to see the profile of a world-class teacher and to read more about these focus group findings.